zozs/i/README.md

 ## Uploading files

 Check the [client-side](client-side/) directory in this repo for some examples on how files or screenshots can be uploaded to the server.

+Note that you need to modify the server URL in each script to point to your own running instance.

 The following examples are included: